I was confronted with style trouble in high school on the day my cool punk friends stopped by and discovered my record collection.

-Even at age nine my daughter got quizzed on her “style” in tween books and on web sites.
+By age nine my daughter was getting quizzed on her “style” in tween books and web sites.
 Are you a Brainiac?
 Supergirl?
 Tomboy or Girlie-girl?
-Fitting into some imaginary grouping may make her school with 1000+ kids seem more manageable – I too went to supersized public schools.
-When my little girl asks what style I think is hers, I tend to say a little of this, a little of that.
-And I remember my Eagles album in tenth grade and wonder, should I encourage her to adapt her style, if only for the sake of fitting in more comfortably?
+Fitting into some imaginary grouping may make her school with 1000+ kids seem more manageable, and I knew the drill at supersized public schools.
+When my little girl asked what style I thought was hers, I tended to say a little of this, a little of that.
+Remembering my Eagles album I wondered, should I encourage her to conform her style just to fit in?

 Some of us grown-ups ask ourselves the same thing. iPhone or Galaxy?
 Chunky highlights, hombre or natural?
 Love this granite counter-top, but granite is so over now and we need to think resale value.
 Can I put natural grain in a modern kitchen?
 Use a traditional font in this trendy layout?

 In trying to attract people, be it new friends or clients, we often adapt.
 We’re lucky when inserting a bit of our personal taste is attractive to the folks we want.
 But we keep the quirkiness to a minimum (pink striped pants to see Echo and the Bunnymen is coming to mind) when we are the “new kid” and want to keep shock value to a minimum.
 A nod to a current trend or two, we are resigned to think, is often advisable.